Timinator2000/Algorithm_X/17 - customizing your solver/04 - row selection.md

         return -val
 ```

-If you really want to get crazy with a dynamic strategy, the following override will order rows according to the following two criteia:
+If you really want to get crazy with a dynamic strategy, the following override will order rows according to the following two criteria:

 * First, how close the number is the average of all remaining cell candidates.
 * Second, being lower than the average is prioritized over being higher than the average.